Fees, Insurance, and Cancellation Policy

 Insurance

-I am in-network with First Choice Health, Premera Blue Cross, and Regence Blue Shield.
+I am in-network with First Choice Health and Premera Blue Cross.

 *Please note that I do not verify benefits.
 Please contact your insurance to verify benefits and to find out about your copay/coinsurance and whether you have a deductible.
 If I am not in network with your insurance, I can provide a receipt for reimbursement.